-Monday, 27 January 2014
+Monday, January 27, 2014

 Interview with Katie Anne Holton

 Katie: Hi Monika.
 Thanks for contacting me.
 I’m honored.
-My girlfriend laughed when I told her that she’s now dating a model.
+My girlfriend laughed when I told her she’s now dating a model.

-Monika: How did you get involved with "Visible Bodies: Transgender Narratives Retold" photography series?
+Monika: How did your collaboration with Visible Bodies: Transgender Narratives Retold come about?

 Katie: Scott Duane is a dear friend, so when he asked if I wanted to participate, I jumped at the chance.
 I believe in the goal of Visible Bodies, to let trans people tell their own stories.
 And, let’s be honest, being asked to model is very good for my 50-year-old ego.